 The dominant element of the building is the council chamber, which soars tower-like above the complex.
 The main material used for the exterior as well as for the representative areas of the interior is bare red brick.
 Säynätsalo Town Hall on the Alvar Aalto Foundation website.

 Säynätsalo Town Hall’s courtyard basking in the afternoon sun.
 Photo: Tero Takalo-Eskola, Visit Jyväskylä

-The main hall and the hall way of the building intertwines with the courtyard.
+Säynätsalo Town Hall’s main lobby and the office corridor curve around the inner courtyard.
 Photo: Tero Takalo-Eskola, Visit Jyväskylä